-PPs are required to respond to patients, communicate effectively, assess, and diagnose clinical conditions requiring treatment, often in the presence of complex health histories and co-morbidities.
+PPs are required to respond to patients, communicate effectively, assess, and diagnose clinical conditions requiring treatment, often in the presence of complex health histories and comorbidities.
 They must also decide on whether to convey the patient to another care setting, refer them to another service, or discharge the patient from their care.
-Patients referred or discharged may have ongoing care provided by the PP (i.e. issued with course of antibiotics)
+Patients referred or discharged may have ongoing care provided by the PP (i.e. issued with course of antibiotics).

 PPs work in a range of settings, typically on a single response vehicle, but also on an ambulance as a member of a two-person crew.
-PPs also practice within the Emergency Operations Centre.
+PPs also practice within the Emergency Operations Centre or in a remote EOC function on their station.